In 1937, Goudey chose not to release a set at all.

 Joe DiMaggio #250 & #274

-The Yankee legend has his Rookie card in this set.
+The Yankee legend has one of his first cards in this set.

 Joltin Joe won 3 MVPs and 9 World Series titles with the Yankees while still missing time for the War.